Maximum Number of Modes of Gaussian Mixtures: Not Too Many Modes

 \end{theorem} In order to prove his theorem, Khovanskii gives first a sketch making simplifying assumptions (and skipping technical details) and fills the theory in his next two chapters.
 This sketch is also presented in \cite{SOT} and \cite{BURG}, and we will present the proof of our theorem in the same way.
 We will need the following lemma (for a proof see e.g. Theorem 4.3 in \cite{SOT}). \begin{lemma}[Khovanskii-Rolle] Let $C \subset \RR^{n+1}$ be a smooth curve that intersects the hyperplane $H$ given by ${x_{n+1}=0}$ transversally, and $v=(v_1,\ldots,v_{n+1}): C \rightarrow \RR^{n+1}$ a smooth nonvanishing tangential vector field to $C$.
 Then $\vert (C \cap H) \vert < N + q$, where $N$ is the number of points of $C$ where $v_{n+1}=0$ and $q$ is the number of unbounded components of $C$. \end{lemma}

-\begin{proof} (of Theorem \ref{upperthm}) \quad By Induction on $k$.
+\begin{proof} (of Theorem \ref{upperthm}) \quad By induction on $k$.
 If $k=0$, there are no exponentials and the bound \eqref{fewbound} reduces to the product of the degrees $d_1 \cdots d_n$.
-This is the well known B\'ezout bound for a multivariate system of polynomial equations. \\ Now we will give the sketch of the proof and mention how our estimates change if the assumptions in the induction step do not hold.
+This is the well known B\'ezout bound for a multivariate system of polynomial equations. \\ Now we will give the sketch of the proof and mention how our estimates change if the smooth assumptions in the induction step do not hold.
 In any case, the final inequalities needed to prove the bound \eqref{fewbound} will hold. \\ For $k\geq 1$, to reduce the number of exponentials to $k-1$, we introduce a new variable $t$ such that the system with equations

-will have as solutions the ones from the original system when intersecting with the hyperplane $t=1$.
-We assume the system \eqref{systcurve} defines a smooth curve $C$ in $\RR^{n+1}$ (this is the critical step that needs to be modified later), so that we can apply the Khovanskii-Rolle Lemma.
-Indeed, a tangential vector field to $C$ is
+has the same as the original system when intersecting with the hyperplane $t=1$.
+We assume the functions \eqref{systcurve} have $0$ as a regular value so that the locus $\widehat{g_1}= \ldots = \widehat{g_n} = 0$ is a smooth curve $C$ in $\RR^{n+1}$ (this is a critical step that needs to be modified later), so we can apply the Khovanskii-Rolle Lemma.
+Indeed, by Cramer's rule, the vector field